elizabethhwang/Senior-Design-Project/README.md

 # Senior-Design-Project
-This is the repository for the Senior Design Project.
+This is the repository for the Senior Design Project code.

 ## By: Elizabeth Hwang and Alexandria Perez